KemingHe/medo/prototype/README.md

 # MEDO Prototype

-This prototpy is:
+This prototype is:

 - Built with Google Agent Development Kit
-- Contiainerized with Docker
+- Containerized with Docker
 - Deployed to Google Cloud Run via Terraform
 - Custom domain managed by Firebase Hosting